idleberg/atom-build-cssnext/README.md

 * `cssnext --watch` — compile script and keep watching
 * `cssnext --map --watch` — compile script, create a map and keep watching

 Since output and input format are the same, it's recommended to pick a name (or location) for your output files.
-The name of the output file can be overridden in your `config.cson`, all [standard replacements](https://github.com/noseglid/atom-build#replacements) can be used:
+This can be specified in your `config.cson`, all [standard replacements](https://github.com/noseglid/atom-build#replacements) can be used:

 ```cson
 "build-cssnext":